 Mitchell M. Simon

-Prior to coming to the Pierce Law in 1988, Professor Simon was Litigation Director at New Hampshire Legal Assistance.
+Professor Simon was granted Emeritus status after having taught full time at UNH Law for over 25 years.
+Prior to coming to what was then Pierce Law in 1988, Professor Simon was Litigation Director at New Hampshire Legal Assistance.
 He also served as Director of the Senior Citizens Law Project, and supervising attorney of the Health and Elder Law Clinic.
 In these roles, he argued many cases on behalf of low-income persons before the New Hampshire Supreme Court and the United States District Court and Circuit Courts.

-Professor Simon teaches Torts, Fundamentals of Law Practice (a course he designed with Supreme Court Justice James Duggan), and Professional Responsibility.
+Professor Simon will still teach Torts and Professional Responsibility, his area of concentration.
 He is active nationally on issues of legal ethics, lawyer discipline and medical ethics.
 He also remains a highly respected, and active practitioner in these areas, a role he believes is critical to quality teaching.

 I decided to leave an active public interest law practice after 11 years because I wanted the opportunity to assist law students to acquire both the requisite skills to practice competently and an understanding of the social and political consequences of the way they choose to practice law.